 - 1. Trigger the first pressing of the trigger causes the pad to move until it closes the splicing chamber - 2.
 Pad further pressure on the trigger pushes the pad firmly against the splicing chamber, causing the chamber to move back. - 3.
 Valve the splicing chamber and valve form a single sub-assembly, which means that movement of the splicing chamber moves the valve, allowing compressed air to pass into the chamber for splicing. - 4.
 Splicing chamber this has a profiled recess on the front face which, with the closed pad, forms a confined space in which the splice is made. - 5.
-(Sometimes) A component called a restrictor plate may sometimes be attached to the splicing chamber, to extend its range of operation. - 6.
-Guide plates the plates provide a means of guiding the yarn across the splicing chamber and across a static knife.. - 7.
-Knife the static knife on the exit side enables the yarn to be severed during splicing.
+Guide plates the plates provide a means of guiding the yarn across the splicing chamber and across a static knife..

-The Model 601 is simple, and easy to maintain.
+The Model 701 is simple, and easy to maintain.
 Moreover, its construction is such that it is extremely rugged, and requires very little attention in service.
 The splicer has completely new blast air technology, which is simple, revolutionary and patented.
-The splicer design allows the tool to make joints in a wide range of yarns without any change (high-twist, low-twist, heavy, fine, S-twist, Z-twist) - in general, there is no need to change chambers when changing yarns.
+The splicer design allows the tool to make joints in a wide range of yarn counts without any change of configuration.